-(40.a) JOHN (even) will (even) have given his daughter a new bicycle.
+(40a) JOHN (even) will (even) have given his daughter a new bicycle.

-According to Jackendoff, even c-commands the subject in both positions, as he assumed a "flat" structure [S NP (even) [AUXwill] (even) VP].
+According to Jackendoff, even c-commands the subject in both positions, as he assumed a "flat" structure [S NP (even) [AUXwill)(even) VP].
 Alternatively, we might assume that the c-command condition is checked at an underlying level of syntactic representation, or at a surface structure that contains traces, where it suffices that an operator c-commands the TRACE of its focus.
-The latter option was proposed by Jacobs (1986) for similar constructions in German.

-In any case, the syntactic and semantic rules specified above are strictly surface-oriented and hence cannot treat the phenomena discussed here as they stand.
+The latter option was preposed by Jacobs (1968) for similar constructions in German.
+(We will come back to even in the next section).
+In any case, the syntactic and semantic rules specified in section (3) are strictly surface-oriented and hence cannot treat the phenomena discussed here as they stand.
 Changes along the lines suggested here are possible (that is, semantic rules that apply to non-surface structures or to enriched surface structures), but I will not carry out these modifications.